Shaaali/identity-apps/docs/guides/identity-providers/social-login/facebook.md

     - **App ID**: App ID obtained from Facebook.
     - **App Secret**: App secret obtained from Facebook.
     <img :src="$withBase('/assets/img/guides/idp/facebook-idp/add-facebook-idp.png')" alt="Add Facebook IDP in Asgardeo">
-4. You can find more additional configurations once you created Facebook identity provider.
+4. You can find more additional configurations once you create Facebook identity provider.
     - **Permissions**: This is the list of permissions that are requested from Facebook.
 Asgardeo needs these permissions to get user information and sends this to application based on the attribute configurations in the application.
 You can read [Facebook Documentation](https://developers.facebook.com/docs/permissions/reference) to know about permissions.

 ###  Enable Facebook login